 The purpose of graduate education is to provide students with coursework that requires critical analysis and study in a specialized field.
 One of the core values of Prairie View A & M University is to inspire and guide students to become successful leaders in their professions and their communities.
 The College of Juvenile Justice & Psychology fulfills this objective by offering graduate education in the new field of juvenile justice.
 The emphasis of the College of Juvenile Justice & Psychology is scientific, because it is assumed that graduates will be better qualified to participate in the profession if they are prepared as research-oriented students of juvenile crime and delinquency.
 In most of our course-work, juvenile crime and delinquency are viewed as social phenomena and are analyzed with methodologies developed in the social and behavioral sciences.

-The educational objectives of the Master of Science in Juvenile Justice are designed to:
+The educational objectives of the Master of Science in Juvenile Justice (MSJJ) are designed to:

 - Enhance students’ knowledge, skills, and resourcefulness related to detained and institutionalized juveniles in the Juvenile Justice S Increase students’ knowledge of theoretical explanations and the etiologies of juvenile delinquency and juvenile crime

 - Assure that students develop knowledge of the humanistic, technical, and scientific aspects of juvenile delinquency and juvenile crime

 - Increase students’ knowledge concerning effective methods to intervene and prevent juvenile delinquency

 - Increase students’ skills in how to conduct research and evaluate programs related to juvenile delinquency